 "Yeah, it is," Frank agreed, taking the card back.
 "Rashidi has a good sense of humor, I'll admit that."

-Putting the missive back on the mantel, Frank turned when Henry suddenly laughed again.
-It looked completely bizarre underneath the upraised portrait of Frank's father and beside two original Colts raised up on a plaque.
+Putting it back on the mantel, Frank turned when Henry suddenly laughed again.
+The card looked bizarre underneath the upraised portrait of Frank's father and his two original Colts on display.

-"It looks gay as hell up there, I know.
+"It looks dumb as hell up there, I know.
 John's already told me," Frank added resignedly.

 Once he had sobered, Henry smiled and said, "I also wanted to thank Rashidi for getting me Guillermo."

 "He did."
 He raised a shoulder and crossed his legs, lighting another smoke.
-"Apparently, Guillermo has been notifying Mina Novikov of our plans, and, thanks to Rashidi, Guillermo is now our spokesperson for the other Lords.
-He's slowly rounding up the bigger bosses to our side.
+"Apparently, Guillermo has been notifying Mina Novikov of our plans, and, thanks to Rashidi, Guillermo is now our spokesperson for the others.
+He's slowly rounding up his connections to our side.
 Even some wizards."

 Leaning back with shocked pleasure, Frank swallowed and blinked.
 "Well, I'd be happy, but I want to know what Guillermo wants," he finally said.

 Henry shrugged.
 "I have no idea.
-The Guillermo family is respected everywhere, but they are known for their spite.
-I can't imagine what Alejandro wants for his help, but I don't think it can be good," he confessed with an impassive toss of his head.
+The Guillermo family is respected everywhere, and they're usually good people, but they are known to bite.
+I can't imagine what Alejandro wants for his help, but I don't think it'll be simple," he confessed with a shake of his head.

 "There's Rashidi to consider," Frank put in, cracking his knuckles.
 "If he got Guillermo, some kind of bargain had to have happened.
 They could be in cahoots."